kam3k/blog/_posts/2015-12-16-you-dont-know-where-your-robot-is.md

 * Let's say you're clever and you timed how long the robot has been driving (let's say it was exactly ten seconds), and you commanded the robot to drive at 1 m/s with your joystick.
 So since you've driven for ten seconds at 1 m/s, you say "Aha!, $$x$$ is 10 m!".
 However, how sure are you that you drove for ten seconds (and not 10.001 seconds)?
 How sure are you that your command of 1 m/s actually resulted in the robot moving at 1 m/s (and not 0.996 m/s)?
 How is the robot transforming your command of 1 m/s into how fast it turns the wheels?

-* Suppose you're sensor says you are 4.5 m from the wall, and you know from using your measuring tape that $$w$$ is 10 m (i.e., the distance to the wall from the start).
+* Suppose your sensor says the robot is 4.5 m from the wall, and you know from using your measuring tape that $$w$$ is 10 m (i.e., the distance to the wall from the start).
 Therefore, the position of the robot is just (10 - 4.5) m = 5.5 m, right?
 Well how good is that sensor?
 Can it tell the difference between 4.5 m and 4.52 m?
 How accurately did you know the position of the wall to begin with (with your measuring tape)?

 * In this example, the wall is modelled as a straight, vertical surface.
 What if the actual wall has a door or window?
 What if it has wooden trim, or pictures hanging from it?
 What if someone got angry that they couldn't calculate $$x$$ exactly and they punched the wall, leaving a deep dent?